This my most popular blog post – I have slightly updated it for the beginning of 2020.

 We are aiming to build a first class business with great people, happy clients, and making lots of money.
 We will be clear to staff that it is not OK to behave like a cool company while living on borrowed money or shareholder funds.
 The only money we really deserve is that which comes from our clients, over and above our costs of operations.
 Our profit proves that what we do is valuable.
 We always want to be proud of what we do.

 I do not want to be your boss and I don’t want to have to police your standards.
 We are partners.
-These expectations are what I expect when I am not around.
+These expectations are what should happen when I am not around.
 The way you conduct yourself will impact greatly on the company you are going to build.

 Bad moods and sulks